melonpocky/Pictogram-Part-2/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - *Pictogram Part 2*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Pictogram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **X** hours spent in total